andresmunozit/node-js-application-development-lfw211/10_HANDLING_ERRORS/handling-errors.md

 In the case where the promise returned from `asyncFetchResult` rejects, it will cause the promise returned from `doTask` to reject.
 This will trigger the `catch` block in the `run` async function.
-Note that the catch block could be extended to handle that operational error.
+Note that the catch block could be extended to handle that specific operational error.

 ## Propagation
 Error Propagation is a concept where a function, instead of handling an error itself, lets the caller deal with it.
 Take, for example, the `doTask` function that might produce an error.
 Another function, `run`, calls `doTask` and manages this potential error.
 If `doTask` encounters an unexpected error, it's "propagated" to be addressed by the `run` function.

 The following is a full implementation of our code in async/await form with `run` *handling* known errors but *propagating* unknown errors.